natalieagus/50005/docs/Programming Assignment/TetriSH.md

 7. **clean** build instructions from a fresh checkout,
 8. a README explaining architecture, concurrency, IPC choices, security assumptions, and known limitations.

+#### Battle Royale Requirement

+Battle Royale mode is not part of the baseline MVP demo, but it is still required for full tetriSH completion.

+The baseline MVP exists to define the minimum integrated system that must work <span class="orange-bold">before</span> Battle Royale can be meaningfully assessed.
+A group that cannot demonstrate the baseline MVP <span class="orange-bold">cannot</span> pass tetriSH, even if some Battle Royale code exists.

 #### Group formation and Week 3 indication

 tetriSH is completed in **groups of 3**, the same group for your labs.
-By the end of **Week 3**, groups intending to take the tetriSH track must notify the instructor of your intent
+By Monday, 6PM of **Week 3**, groups intending to take the tetriSH track must notify the instructor of your intent

 You should submit a short document on eDimension detailing:
 1. group member names,